Template for a new condition. See more at base::conditions

 try(stop(x))

-#> Error : <fooError> informative error message
+#> Error : <foo_error> informative error message

 # with pkg

-x <- new_condition("msg", class = "foo", pkg = "bar")
+x <- new_condition("msg", class = "foo", type = "error", package = "bar")

 # class contains multiple identifiers, including a "bar:fooError"